overwolf/overwolf.github.io/docs/api/overwolf-games-events.md

 }
 ```

-:::note
+:::notes
-it's important to wait for the **success** status to make sure that required features will be registered and trigger events properly.
+1. it's important to wait for the **success** status to ensure that required features will be registered and trigger events properly.
+2. If your app uses a [background controller](../topics/communicating-between-windows#using-a-background-controller), make sure to call the setRequiredFeatures function only from your background controller.
 :::

 Example for setting required features and waiting for 'success':